 ESA’s ExoMars Trace Gas Orbiter has spotted new gas signatures at Mars.
-These unlock new secrets about the martian atmosphere, and will enable a more accurate determination of whether there is methane, a gas associated with biological or geological activity, at the planet.
+These unlock new secrets about the Martian atmosphere, and will enable a more accurate determination of whether there is methane, a gas associated with biological or geological activity, on the planet.

 “These features are both puzzling and surprising,” says Kevin.

 “They lie over the exact wavelength range where we expected to see the strongest signs of methane.
 Before this discovery, the CO2 feature was completely unknown, and this is the first time ozone on Mars has been identified in this part of the infrared wavelength range.”

 The Martian atmosphere is dominated by CO2, which scientists observe to gauge temperatures, track seasons, explore air circulation, and more.
 Ozone – which forms a layer in the upper atmosphere on both Mars and Earth – helps to keep atmospheric chemistry stable.
 Both CO2 and ozone have been seen at Mars by spacecraft such as ESA’s Mars Express, but the exquisite sensitivity of the ACS instrument on TGO was able to reveal new details about how these gases interact with light.

 Observing ozone in the range where TGO hunts for methane is a wholly unanticipated result.